williamchanrico/planet-exporter/README.md

 ## Configuration

-Flags:

 There are no required flags.
-It is configured with usable defaults.
+It is configured with usable defaults where only `--task-socketstat-enabled` is on.

 ```
 Usage of planet-exporter: